MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/booking-template.md

 > ![Screenshot of Schedule board settings - booking template](./media/schedule-board-settings-booking-template.png)

-Modify the booking template
+Next, modify the booking template by deleting the existing value and entering HTML and CSS that can reference fields from the Bookable Resource Booking entity as well as linked entities such as the work order.

-The booking template is defined by HTML and CSS, it can reference fields from the Bookable Resource Booking entity but also from linked entities.
-Here is a simple example of a Work Order template.
+Here is an example that pulls values from the work order that relates to the booking.

     <div style="line-height: 11px !important; width: 99%; overflow: hidden; display: block; text-overflow: ellipsis;">
     WO: